 - On freshly washed and conditioned hair that’s damp (not wet), hair is secured in ponytails with seamless elastic bands.

-- The hairs of each individual pontail are then stretched and twined in the same way that you would twine hair being set for finger coils.
+- Then, stretch the hairs of each individual ponytail and twine in the same way that you would twine hair being set for finger coils.

-- The coiled section of hair is then stretched across the head and pinned in place.
+- Next, stretch the coiled section of hair across your head and pin in place.

 - Allow hair to dry before unpinning and releasing the bands.